rbpandya/I3-SDK/getting_started/README.md

 account refers to username on i3 Marketplace of the subscriber pw referes to password obtained in the notification tray host refers to MQTT broker

+For more details, find the documenation on https://i3sdk.readthedocs.io/